curriculum-vitae-team/cv-node/README.md

 ## Production

 Current production URL https://cv-project-js.inno.ws/api/graphql. \
-Application should be exposed on port 80.
+Application should be exposed on port 80 and 443.